Are you in the process of ordering a custom wire harness?

 You can have wires as small as AWG 40 and as large as AWG 0000 (4/0).
 The higher the AWG, the lower is the diameter of the wire.

 The change in the radius of wire influences various factors like resistance.
-Wires with bigger AWG values have lower resistances.
-That means you lose less electricity due to transformation into heat.
+Wires with more significant AWG values have lower resistances, meaning you lose less electricity due to transformation into heat.

-Choosing the right AWG wire and cable is crucial.
-It determines the success of your custom wire harness application.
-You can refer to AWG charts to get full information on AWG nuances.
+Choosing the suitable AWG wire and cable is crucial, and it determines the success of your custom wire harness application.
+You can refer to AWG charts to get complete information on AWG nuances.

 Alt –American Wire gauge